 - Lastly, don’t give up!: Baby Led Weaning can certainly be challenging at times because infants can often be picky eaters, and some babies can be slower to self-feed than others.
 It’s fine to also alternate purees with finger foods if baby prefers purees at first.

-How can you follow the new guidelines on food allergy prevention while following BLW practices?
+How can you follow the new guidelines on early allergen introduction while following BLW practices?

-While recommendations based on landmark studies have been successful at reducing the risk of developing food allergies, many parents struggle with feeding the right amount of food allergens on a regular basis to babies starting at 4–6 months of age, especially those following BLW practices.
-While it’s nearly impossible to create a whole food, BLW-oriented approach to introducing allergens like peanut, thankfully there’s a product like Ready, Set, Food! that allows parents to enjoy the baby led weaning process while still achieving all the preventative benefits of early allergen introduction.
+Many parents struggle with feeding the right amount of food allergens on a regular basis to babies starting at 4–6 months of age, especially those following BLW practices.
+While it’s nearly impossible to create a whole food, BLW-oriented approach to introducing allergens like peanut, thankfully there’s a product like Ready, Set, Food! that allows parents to enjoy the baby led weaning process while still achieving all the benefits of early allergen introduction.
 Their innovative, pre-measured system supports the BLW process (and all other feeding routines) with stick packs that dissolve easily into breastmilk or formula.
 In addition, Ready, Set, Food! is the only multi-allergen introduction system that is all-natural -- with only 3 organic, non-GMO ingredients -- peanut, egg, and milk.

 About Whitney Crouch, RDN: